Record Store Day Returns April 18, 2026

 Groovy Graveyard in Asbury Park combines vinyl retail with comics and collectibles.
 Its Record Store Day programming often includes in-store events alongside product releases.

-The Vinyl Dinosaur in Bayville is an independent shop offering vinyl records, cassette tapes, and music memorabilia.
+The Vinyl Dinosaur in Bayville offers vinyl records, cassette tapes, and music memorabilia.
 Its inventory skews toward vintage and hard-to-find items, attracting collectors interested in older formats.

 Until next time, peace.